NYC: Kappō at Má Pêche (Mar. 2013)

 Drink: Non-alcoholic sparkling cider

-Arthur: I thought that the cider overpowered the fish; it was too sweet.
+Victor: I thought that the cider overpowered the fish; it was too sweet.

 Monte: This dish was really great.
 The black bass was sweet, the kombu had a subtle but pleasant salty brinyness to it, and the fresh horseradish brought it all together with its spicy floral aroma.
 The combination really worked well.
 The cider on the other hand didn’t pair as well with the dish, but by itself was awesome so I just saved it for after the dish.

-UPDATED by Arthur: The menu that they mailed to us says it was John Dory, but I specifically remember asking one of the cooks during the meal and her replying that it was black bass…
+UPDATED by Victor: The menu that they mailed to us says it was John Dory, but I specifically remember asking one of the cooks during the meal and her replying that it was black bass…

 Uni with conch, surf clam, pomelo, onion, lime zest, and… some vegetables that I forgot